17px/hexo-theme-cosy/README.md

 ## Configuration

-For more configuration details, please refer to the "Linear Starter Guide."
+For more configuration details, please refer to the "[Linear Starter Guide](https://mozzie.cn/2023/10/20/Linear-Starter-Guide)"

 ## Features